-9.18 No Third-Party Beneficiaries.
+9.17 No Third-Party Beneficiaries.
 Notwithstanding anything to the contrary in this Agreement, the Parties do not intend for any third party to be benefitted hereby.

-9.19 Joint and Several Liability.
-702, LLC, (the “Owner”) agree to be jointly and severally liable for all of, Owner’s, Common Roadway Association’s, and North Lancaster LLC’s responsibilities and liabilities under the terms of this agreement.
+9.18 Joint and Several Liability.
+702, LLC, (the “Owner”) shall be jointly and severally liable for all of, Owner’s, Common Roadway Association’s, and North Lancaster LLC’s responsibilities and liabilities under the terms of this agreement.

 [Remainder of this page intentionally left blank.
 Signature page follows.]